How to Start a Nonprofit in Ohio: A Beginner’s Step-by-Step Guide

 Research Similar Organizations in Ohio

-Currently, Ohio has over 37,000 public charities and nearly 4,000 private foundations.
+Currently, Ohio has over 37,000 public charities and nearly 4,000 private foundations, as reported by Independent Sector’s Ohio profile.
 Before starting your nonprofit, research existing organizations to avoid duplicating services.
-The Ohio nonprofit sector generates more than $103 billion in annual revenues, serving various causes from human services to education.
+The Ohio nonprofit sector generates more than $103 billion in annual revenues, according to Independent Sector data, serving various causes from human services to education.

 To conduct thorough research: